 Learn what you need to know about the challenges, trends, and skills shaping today’s leaders.

-10 Best Jobs for Health Information Management
+10 Best Career Paths for Health Information Management

 Health management will pave the way for your career as it will allow you ta take on different job positions.
 Hospitals, clinics, consulting businesses, government organizations, health insurance companies, and software suppliers are all places where HIM experts operate.
-Some examples of entry-level HIM jobs include:

 Health information exchange project manager

 A Health Information Exchange Project Manager is accountable for ensuring that projects are completed on schedule and within budget while providing the anticipated value to the practices and stakeholders.
 They are responsible for managing the HIE project planning and implementation.
-Also, they keep track of all project deliverables and responsibilities, such as project scheduling, risk management, change management, issue management, and status reporting.

 Healthcare information manager